Mark Rypien: Cleveland Browns

-On May, 11, 1994, Rypien signed with the Cleveland Browns to backup Vinny Testaverde.
+On May 11, 1994, Rypien signed with the Cleveland Browns to backup Vinny Testaverde.
 He played in six games for the Browns that year, starting three of them.
 In those three games he went 2–1, including a 26–7 win over the Eagles.

-St. Louis Rams
+St. Louis Rams (first stint)

 On May 6, 1995, Rypien signed with the St. Louis Rams, this time to backup Chris Miller.
 He started the final three games of the season, going 0–3 in that span to finish a disappointing season for the team.
-He had his best performance against the Buffalo Bills in his first start where he went 31 of 55 for 372 yards and two touchdowns despite the team's 27–45 loss to Jim Kelly.
+He had his best performance against the Buffalo Bills in his first start where he went 31 of 55 for 372 yards and two touchdowns despite the team's 45–27 loss to Jim Kelly.

 Philadelphia Eagles

 On October 3, 1996, Rypien signed with the Philadelphia Eagles due to an injury to starter Rodney Peete.
-His last NFL touchdown pass came in relief of Eagles quarterback Ty Detmer, an 8-yarder to Irving Fryar with five seconds remaining in a 37-10 loss to the Indianapolis Colts.
+His last NFL touchdown pass came in relief of Eagles quarterback Ty Detmer, an 8-yarder to Irving Fryar with five seconds remaining in a 37–10 loss to the Indianapolis Colts.

 St. Louis Rams (second stint)

-On March 4, 1997, Rypien resigned with the Rams.
+On March 4, 1997, Rypien re-signed with the Rams.
 He played in five games and did not score any touchdowns.